This light and fluffy Lemon Dream Cake is the perfect gluten-free dessert to welcome spring and is the perfect way to celebrate a birthday!

 Gluten Free Lemon Dream Cake

 Seriously, y’all… don’t you just love the fact that lemons can be used so many different ways?!
 I sure do!
-This cake is one of my favorites to make when friends and family come over.
+This cake is one of my favorites to make.

 While the cake is baking, prepare the frosting and scrape the bowl as needed.
 Once the cakes are cool, remove from the pans and cut the layers in half horizontally – this is where a long serrated knife and toothpicks come in handy.
 To make sure the layers were cut equally, I strategically placed toothpicks around the diameter of the cake.